Deepayon/VM-AutoScaler/README.md

 # 🖥️ VM AutoScaler – CPU-Based Virtual Machine Control using PowerShell

-A lightweight PowerShell-based automation script to simulate real-world auto-scaling of VMs based on CPU load.
 This project remotely monitors CPU usage of one VM (Ubuntu-1) and automatically starts/stops another VM (Ubuntu-2) depending on the load threshold.

 ---